LoganAMorrison/Hazma/docs/source/usage.rst

     >>> print(tp)
     TargetParams(J=1e+29, dOmega=0.1)

-Finally, the background model should be packaged in an object of type ``BackgroundModel``.
+The background model should be packaged in an object of type ``BackgroundModel``.
 This light-weight class has a function ``dPhi_dEdOmega()`` for computing the differential photon flux per solid angle (in :math:`\mathrm{MeV}^{-1}\mathrm{sr}`) and an attribute